PDF Version of Backgrounder

 What are toxic elements and why are toxic elements in food a concern?

-What is FDA doing to monitor and test for metals and other elements?
+What is FDA doing to monitor metals and other elements?

-For the most part, FDA uses its authority to take action on a case-by-case basis when the level of metals in FDA regulated products is determined to be unsafe.
+Manufacturers of food intended for babies and young children have a legal responsibility under the Federal Food, Drug, and Cosmetic Act to ensure the safety of their products.
+FDA uses its authority to take action on a case-by-case basis when the level of metals in FDA regulated products is determined to be unsafe.
 FDA has set action levels for specific hazardous chemicals in specific commodities.
 Information on the levels of chemicals that are prohibited in certain foods are included in Guidance for Industry: Action Levels for Poisonous or Deleterious Substances in Human Food and Animal Feed.

 FDA has set Action Levels or Recommended Maximum Levels for the following: